Grado Labs: Resurgence and first line of headphones (1990–2012)

 A pair of Grado Alessandro MS-1 headphones.

 With the company the brink of closing, John Grado bought the company from his uncle in 1990, becoming President and CEO.
 John created the first line of Grado headphones, building them at a workbench with his wife, Loretta, in the early half of the 1990s.
 At the time, John and his family lived on the top floor of Grado's Brooklyn building.
 As the company did not advertise using conventional means, John would travel to audio shows around the world to promote his products.
 When he had established a sizable distributor list throughout multiple countries, he completely stopped going to shows to spend more time with his family.

 At one point, the family was going to build Grado Towers: ceiling tall speakers made of their headphone drivers.
 With the unexpected immediate success of their first headphones though, the speakers never made it past five pairs.

 In 1994 the first wooden Grado headphones were created, and in 1996 the first wooden phono cartridge was made along with the company's first headphone amp.

+In 2008 the i series of headphones was introduced, with improved drivers, cables and incremental tuning refinements.

 Over the next two decades, John created over three generations of headphone lines and oversaw Grado's cartridge reinvigoration, bringing units per year north of 60,000.